duckietown/gym-duckietown/README.md

 pip3 install -e .
 ```

-To run the standalone UI application:
+To run the standalone UI application, which allows you to control the robot manually:

 ```python3
 ./standalone.py